Salman-ahmed-2/Final-endless-runner-game/README.md

 🧑‍🏫 Credits
-📘 Tutorial Used: JavaScript Game Development Course for Beginners by Chris Courses
+📘 Tutorial Used: JavaScript Game Development Course for Beginners by Frank's Laboratory

 🖼️ Sprites and explosion effects from OpenGameArt.org